Cightline/mqtt_lcd/README.md

 # Weather LCD
 Code for my Raspberry Pi Weather LCD

-This program was made for the 16x2 character LCD from Adafruit (https://www.adafruit.com/product/782).
+This program was made for the 16x2 character LCD from Adafruit (https://www.adafruit.com/product/782), however it shouldn't be difficult to use with other character LCD screens.
+Raise an issue if you'd like to do so.

 Features:
 - Uses data from the NOAA, so no API key is needed.